embellics-ai/app/TROUBLESHOOTING_ANALYTICS.md

 - [ ] Webhook configured in Retell dashboard
 - [ ] Webhook URL is correct and accessible
 - [ ] Event `chat_analyzed` is subscribed
-- [ ] For local: ngrok is running and URL is current
+- [ ] For local: LocalTunnel is running and URL is current

 After sending a message: